Take a moment to think about how often you choose to focus on the positive instead of the negatives.

 A positive outlook will open up your world.

-Have you ever met a Dreamer that was a Debbie Downer?
+Have you ever met a Dreamer who was a Debbie Downer?

 Benefits of being more creative